Website Feedback – Report a bug

 • Council undertakes a regulatory risk assessment prior to approving a property to take part in the program.

-• Warning signs are placed on roadsides and at the entrance of participating properties.
+• Warning signs are placed on roadsides and on the fence lines and entrances of participating properties.

 Schedule